 The extension or improvement of facilities shall be located only on land owned by the District in fee, in streets with an acceptable encroachment permit, existing public utilities easements, or in an easement granted to the District.
 The location is subject to the District's approval of alignment, accessibility and safety of the facilities.
 The developer shall convey or grant to the District without cost such land and/or easements the District determines necessary for the facilities.
 The District may also require an easement for future extensions.
-Land shall be conveyed to the District.
+Land shall be conveyed to the District, free and clear of liens or encumbrances except encumbrances of record that are acceptable to the District.
 Easements shall be granted in a form satisfactory to the District.
 The pipeline shall abut all parcels served.
 An easement shall be granted to District along the entire length of the developer's parcel except in cul-de-sacs, dead-end roadways or other situations where the District determines that the pipeline may terminate and remote service be provided.